yashichawla/MLOps-Project/README.md

 ## 4. Email Notifications

-The DAG now uses the unified validator’s XCom output for all emails:
+The DAG uses the unified validator’s XCom output for all emails:

 | Trigger    | Email                 | Contents                         |
 | ---------- | --------------------- | -------------------------------- |